India ranks 77th on sustainability, 131st in child flourishing index rankings: UN report

 It said that the world's survival depended on children being able to flourish, but no country is doing enough to give them a sustainable future.
 "No country in the world is currently providing the conditions we need to support every child to grow up and have a healthy future," said Anthony Costello, Professor of Global Health and Sustainability at University College London, one of the lead authors of the report.

 "Especially, they're under immediate threat from climate change and from commercial marketing, which has grown hugely in the last decade," said Costello – former WHO Director of Mother, Child and Adolescent health.
 Norway leads the table for survival, health, education and nutrition rates - followed by South Korea and the Netherlands.
-The central African Republic, Chad, and Somalia come at the bottom.
+Central African Republic, Chad and Somalia come at the bottom.

 According to the report, the only countries on track to beat CO2 emission per capita targets by 2030, while also performing fairly – within the top 70 – on child flourishing measures are: Albania, Armenia, Grenada, Jordan, Moldova, Sri Lanka, Tunisia, Uruguay and Vietnam.
 "More than 2 billion people live in countries where development is hampered by humanitarian crises, conflicts, and natural disasters, problems increasingly linked with climate change," said Minister Awa Coll-Seck from Senegal, Co-Chair of the commission.